storacha/specs/w3-account.md

 type ProviderDID = string
 ```

-In all responses, the keys of the `spaces` field in `AccountUsageGetSuccess` and the `providers` field in `SpaceUsage` MUST be sorted lexicographically by their respective key (SpaceDID, ProviderDID).
+In all responses, the keys of the `spaces` field in `AccountUsageGetSuccess` and the `providers` field in `SpaceUsage` MUST be sorted lexicographically by their respective key (`SpaceDID`, `ProviderDID`).
 This ensures that the same query produces the same output each time.

 ##### Receipt example (success)